DavyCode/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 ## Summary

 Serverless Extensibility is a logical extension to Webhooks.
-It has taken us four years of experimentation and refinement, and the resulting Webtask platform is a success that empowers our field engineers to close deals, simplifies our core architecture and delights our customers.
+It has taken us four years of experimentation and refinement, and the resulting Webtasks platform is a success that empowers our field engineers to close deals, simplifies our core architecture and delights our customers.

 We have created a product call [Auth0 Extend](https://auth0.com/extend/) based on the pattern that allows other SaaS companies to offer it from their products quickly.